Healthy Homes Assessment Waiwhetu

 Home Assessments Waiwhetu for Rental Properties

-There are a variety of concerns to be able to examine when conducting a home review to determine if your rental property is in compliance with the minimum requirements of the Healthy Homes Standard.
-A few examples are:
+There are a myriad of concerns to look over during the house review to determine if your rental property is in compliance with all the basic requirements of Healthy Homes Standard.
+Some examples include:

-The consequences of not having the Healthy home that is in compliance with lawful Residential Tenancies Act and consequently falling on the wrong side of a tenant services ruling can be extremely costly for landlords and property managers.
-For professional assistance, get in touch today to book your rental properties house assessment.
+The repercussions of not having the Healthy home in relation to the Residential Tenancies Act and consequently falling on the wrong side of an tenancy solutions ruling can be extremely costly for property owners and landlords.
+For expert advice, call today and book your rental properties home assessment.

 home assessments for rental properties